dvs17/AD-Scripts/README.md

 # pylm

-To check if users are stored in LM Hash format
+To check if users are stored in LM Hash format; save the DC Hash file to "DC-Hashes.txt"

-python pylm.py [DC-Hashes file]
+python pylm.py